MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ### Create a new permission type for websites

 Websites that were already given permission to send notifications in a `"default"` scenario shouldn't automatically be allowed to customize notifications or play a ringtone.
 Therefore, one option would be to create a new type of permission for that scenario called "Ringing notifications".
-In this case, if the website "xyz.com" asks for permission to send calling notifications, a prompt with the following text should popup
+In this case, if the website "xyz.com" asks for permission to send calling notifications, a prompt with the following text should popup:

 **xyz.com wants to**
 [icon] Send you ringing notifications

-VoIP web applications will probably want to prompt permissions for both `"default"` and `"calling"` notifications.
-Therefore, similarly to what happens with Camera and Microphone permissions, we could also create of a new compound permission prompt for both `"default"` and `"calling"` notifications.
+VoIP web applications will probably want to prompt permissions for both `"default"` and `"incoming-call"` notifications.
+Therefore, similarly to what happens with Camera and Microphone permissions, we could also create of a new compound permission prompt for both `"default"` and `"incoming-call"` notifications.
 The prompt text would be:

 **xyz.com wants to**
 [icon_1] Send notifications
 [icon_2] Send ringing notifications

-Another idea would be to create just this compound type of permission prompt and provide toggles for each notification scenario - i.e., `"default"` and `"calling"` -, which the user could interact with and select only the types of notification he or she wants to receive.
+Another idea would be to create just this compound type of permission prompt and provide toggles for each notification scenario - i.e., `"default"` and `"incoming-call"` -, which the user could interact with and select only the types of notification he or she wants to receive.

 However, we think that creating more permission types introduces new elements that the users need to read and understand, which contributes to fatigue.
 Moreover, conveying the exact meaning of a permission type through a permission prompt can be challenging.